Message path syntax

 Using multiple filters

-When you apply multiple filters, only messages that satisfy all filters will be returned (i.e. an AND expression):
+When you apply multiple filters, only messages that satisfy all filters will be returned (in other words, an AND expression):

 /my_books.readers[:]{id==1}{isCurrentlyReading==true}.name =>